August 7, 2017

 Yes, mobile is the most popular way to go online, but in terms of engagement, desktops take the cake.
 While mobile usage is still the most used form of online shopping, desktop drives more conversions – 2016 desktop conversion rates in the U.S. amounted to 4.31 percent while smartphone conversions came in at 1.50 percent.
 According to a 2016 survey by Business Insider, U.S. adults spent a whopping 85 percent of their dollars on desktop.
 Why?
 Frustratingly poor user experience on mobile.
 Slow Wi-Fi and LTE connections and lack of mobile optimization drew people away from their mobile device and onto their desktop.
 Interestingly enough, people also noted that they felt more secure entering their payment information on desktop rather than mobile.

 No matter where you stand in the great mobile versus desktop debate, it’s clear that both platforms have their perks.
-Whether its convenience, speed, legibility or something more, desktop and mobile each have something to offer and that’s why they are both integral components of any response-driven marketing strategy.
+Whether its convenience, speed, legibility or something more, desktop and mobile each have something to offer and that’s why they are both integral components of any response-driven retail marketing strategy.
 Optimizing your brand’s presence on mobile and desktop will only widen your audience and, in turn, expand your customer base.
 And, while you may be a staunch mobile user or an adamant desktop fan, the overwhelming majority of people use both platforms in their online shopping experience.

 I have a secret to tell you, while I prefer to shop on desktop, the truth is, I’m really a multiplatform user just like everybody else.
 I love my smartphone and, even though I had an unfortunate experience on mobile, I still might use it for online shopping from time-to-time.
-That’s the beauty of living in the age of technology, we have options and, in the world of response marketing, sometimes the “winning” answer is all of the above.
-Just as we found in Clicks vs. Bricks: Is Brick and Mortar Dead?, the key to success lies in a multiplatform marketing plan that caters to the users’ ideal shopping experience.
+That’s the beauty of living in the age of technology, we have options and, in the world of retail marketing, sometimes the “winning” answer is all of the above.
+Just as we found in Clicks vs. Bricks: Is Brick and Mortar Dead?, the key to success lies in a multiplatform retail marketing strategy that caters to the users’ ideal shopping experience.
 Maybe the question to consider here is not “Which platform do I pick?” but, rather, “How do I use each platform to their full advantage?”